cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-lock.md

 Specifies that `LOCK TABLE` should not wait for any conflicting locks to be released: if the specified lock(s) cannot be acquired immediately without waiting, the transaction is cancelled.

-COORDINATOR ONLY
+COORDINATOR ONLY`**

-:   Specifies that when a `LOCK TABLE` command is issued, Cloudberry Database will lock tables on the coordinator only, rather than on the coordinator and all of the segments.
+Specifies that when a `LOCK TABLE` command is issued, Cloudberry Database will lock tables on the coordinator only, rather than on the coordinator and all of the segments.
 This is particularly useful for metadata-only operations.

-    <br/><br/>> **Note** This option is only supported in `ACCESS SHARE MODE`.
+**Note** This option is only supported in `ACCESS SHARE MODE`.

 ## Notes